11 Best Design Feedback Tools for Creative Teams in 2026

 SureFeedback (formerly ProjectHuddle) is a client feedback plugin for WordPress enthusiasts.

-The tool enables teams to drop sticky notes on digital designs and websites, making it easy to collect and implement feedback.
+The tool enables teams to drop sticky notes on digital designs and websites, making it easy to collect and implement feedback for creative projects and user testing.

 With features like integrated shortcodes, mobile integrations, and custom user roles, SureFeedback ensures that the feedback process is as streamlined as possible.